-To deploy your app on App Engine, you must create a Google Cloud Platform project, which is a top level container that holds your App Engine application resources as well as other GCP resources.
+To deploy your app on App Engine, you must create a Google Cloud project, which is a top level container that holds your App Engine application resources as well as other Google Cloud resources.

-In this task, you create a GCP project and an App Engine application to store settings, computing resources, credentials, and metadata for your app.
+In this task, you create a Cloud project and an App Engine application to store settings, computing resources, credentials, and metadata for your app.

-If you already have a GCP project with App Engine enabled, continue to Writing Your Web Service.
+If you already have a Cloud project with App Engine and the Cloud Build API enabled, continue to Writing Your Web Service.

 Select a region where you want your app's computing resources located.

-Now that your GCP project is set up, you're ready to write a basic web service with Node.js.
+Now that your Cloud project is set up, you're ready to write a basic web service with Node.js.